 The good news is that the art of pitching can be taught.

-In our upcoming Master Class, Dan Pink, bestselling author of To Sell is Human and Drive, shares replicable strategies and formats for pitching that will help you move beyond the elevator pitch and present your ideas with charm and impact in a wide range of contexts.
-Dan’s research on the art of the pitch compiles ideas from management, psychology, politics, business, and even Hollywood to synthesize what we find compelling, trustworthy, and memorable in a pitch.
+In our Master Class, Daniel Pink, bestselling author of To Sell is Human and Drive, shares replicable strategies and formats for pitching that will help you move beyond the elevator pitch and present your ideas with charm and impact in a wide range of contexts.
+Daniel’s research on the art of the pitch compiles ideas from management, psychology, politics, business, and even Hollywood to synthesize what we find compelling, trustworthy, and memorable in a pitch.

-For people working on issues of social impact, Dan offers three key formats for effective pitches:
+For people working on issues of social impact, Daniel offers three key formats for effective pitches:

 - The question pitch

 - The subject-line pitch